ethanyanjiali/udacity-cpp-nanodegree/SystemMonitor/README.md

 * `clean` deletes the `build/` directory, including all of the build artifacts

 ## Instructions
 0. To work on this project on MacOS, I used VSCode remote container and Docker.
 Configuration files are in `.devcontainer`.
-To start, `cmd+P` and select `Remote-Container: Reopen in Container`.
+To start, `cmd+shift+P` and select `Remote-Container: Reopen in Container`.

 1. Clone the project repository: `git clone https://github.com/udacity/CppND-System-Monitor-Project-Updated.git`